wingify/readme-central/docs/SDK Reference/mobile-sdks/cordovajavascript.md

 <br />

-### 2. Add FME JavaScript SDK via CDN
+### 2. Add VWO FME JavaScript SDK via CDN

+You can add the FME JavaScript SDK to your `www/index.html` within the `<head>` section by:

+1. downloading it locally.
-You can add the FME JavaScript SDK in your `www/index.html` within the `<head>` section by downloading it locally, hosting it on your server, or using CDNs like jsDelivr.
-If a local copy is used, downloaded version of the SDK should to be updated if the version is changed.
+2. hosting it on your server.
+3. using CDNs like jsDelivr.

+> **Note**: If a local copy is used, the downloaded version of the SDK should be updated if the version is changed.

-For reference, we're using jsDelivr CDN and local copy as backup:
+For reference, we're using `jsDelivr` CDN and local copy as backup:

 ```html
 <head>